For someone that has diabetes, experiencing negative emotions like guilt, anger, frustration, fear, and hopelessness is very common.

-Stress and anxiety might cause to obtain bad habits such as excessive drinking and smoking.
-This can put someone with diabetes at a greater risk of the complications related to this condition.
+Stress and anxiety might cause them to obtain bad habits such as excessive drinking and smoking.
+This can put someone with diabetes at a greater risk of complications related to this condition.

 After the diabetes diagnosis, people might enter the grieving process.
 It is the same feeling as losing someone they love.

-Find out how to deal with this type of emotions below.
+Find out how to deal with this type of emotion below.

 Diabetes is actually a chronic disease that needs management 24/7.

 Sometimes that can be a burden.
 In addition, that can lead to the manifest of other conditions and emotions and can contribute to greater difficulty when it comes to managing the blood glucose levels.